 It is normal for assumptions or imputations, such as these, to be made and included in the calculation of the indices, when a particular item is out of stock for example.
 However, it is not normal for these to be applied so widely.
 The analysis by group on pages 7 and 8 gives further details of areas more significantly impacted by these.
-The majority of prices were collected as normal in December 2020.
+The majority of prices were collected as normal in March 2021.

 It should be borne in mind between one quarter and the next, the indices are intended to reflect the change in price of a like-for-like basket of items.
 The current basket and weights, which are based on the spending profile of households, as gathered via the 2012-2013 Household Expenditure Survey, will be kept as constant as possible during this time (as per the advice issued by Eurostat).
-As such, the basket and weights were not updated in 2020 (to reflect the results of the 2018-2019 Household Expenditure Survey) as previously planned.
+As such, the basket and weights have not yet been updated to reflect the results of the 2018-2019 Household Expenditure Survey as previously planned.
 By taking this approach, it will ensure that the changes in the indices relate only to changes in prices and not changes in the basket itself or the weights applied.
 This will give a clearer picture of the impacts on retail prices of the coronavirus pandemic.

-Further down the line, an assessment will need to be undertaken regarding what permanent impacts the pandemic has had on the spending patterns of Guernsey households and when and how the basket and weights should be updated to reflect this.
+An assessment has begun to be undertaken regarding what permanent impacts the pandemic has had on the spending patterns of Guernsey households and when and how the basket and weights should be updated to reflect this.